athomasq/athomasq.github.io/categories/investing/pitch-me.md

 * I welcome cold emails!  **No need for a warm intro**.

-* Don't send me text, linked-in, whatsapp or twitter DMs; **I may not respond**.
+* Don't send me text, LinkedIn, WhatsApp or Twitter messages; **I may not respond**.
 (And if I do, it will only be to ask that you move the conversation over to email.)

 * Send me a brief message along with a **deck or memo**.
 No need to ask permission to send a deck.